robotix/2020.robotix.in/_events/bricks.markdown

     * ‘Y’ is number of **solid** cylindrical block needed (Single digit number).
     * ’#’ is stop character.

+    For example if data sent is ’*2&4#’ then the participants have to deposit 2 solid cubical blocks and 4 solid cylindrical blocks.
     No quotes (‘’) will be transmitted.
 It is just for participant's understanding.

 * In this round the robot has to pick up ‘X’ cubical and ‘Y’ cylindrical blocks.
 This information will be sent to the robot and not the participant.